jharleydev/django-container-template/README.md

 `docker build -t <name> .`

-This will build your container from the `dockerfile`.
+This will build your container from the `Dockerfile`.
 Feel free to change the dockerfile to fit your use case.

 ## Run the container interactively